moorepants/mae223/content/pages/software.rst

 Running The Software
 ====================

-Log into bicycle.ucdavis.edu with your UCD email address to access our local JupyterHub server at http://bicycle.ucdavis.edu.
+Log into jupyter.libretexts.org with your UCD email address to access our local JupyterHub server.
 You can then either create a new terminal session or a "Python 3" Jupyter notebook.

 Backing Up Your Work
 ====================

 The JupyterHub server has an automated backup in place should any problems occur, but it is recommended to regularly back up your own work.
-To do so, open a terminal from the JupyterHub interface (go to ``New -> Terminal``).
-From this terminal window, type ``backup-home``.
-This will find all of your files and put them in a zip file called ``backup.zip``, which you should then be able to see and download from JupyterHub interface.
-Any time you want to back up your work, you can run this command again from the terminal and it will add any new or changed files to the zip file on the server (you have to download it to your own computer each time).
+Make sure to download any important files from the service reguarly.

 Installing the Software On Your Personal Computer
 =================================================